 Curving high above a bed piled with luxurious linens and plush pillows, this headboard makes a sensational style statement.
 Its elegant shape and lush tufting play off the dramatic bedding, but the linenlike quality of the fabric speaks to the bedroom's charming primitive qualities -- whitewashed paneled walls, jute rug, and wicker table -- marrying the rustic with the sublime.

 Placing a bed in front of a window is not a common furniture-arranging practice, but in this light-filled bedroom, the bed's placement serves a practical purpose.
-The tall headboard obstructs the view from the window for privacy's sake while still allowing some light through the top and providing a comfortable backrest to lean against in bed.
+The tall upholstered headboard obstructs the view from the window for privacy's sake while still allowing some light through the top and providing a comfortable backrest to lean against in bed.
 Nailhead trim outlines the headboard, helping it stand out against the creamy white walls and shimmery drapes in the same hue.

 While a monochromatic palette is chic, extra details can give it a little pizzazz.
-This upholstered headboard is almost the exact same soft oatmeal color as the wall behind it, but its elegant silhouette, nailhead trim, and deep tufting makes it stand out while maintaining an uninterrupted plane of neutral.
+This upholstered headboard is almost the exact same soft oatmeal color as the wall behind it, but its elegant silhouette, nailhead trim, and deep tufting make it stand out while maintaining an uninterrupted plane of neutral.
 The same principal applies to the matelasse bedspread: It's in the same neutral hue, but the quilting gives it standout texture.

 To make an extra-luxurious statement, opt for a headboard in an elegant fabric and a rich color.
 Here, velvet and chocolate brown are the material and color of choice.
 A complementary blue-and-orange color pairing balances the rich brown, while a luxurious silk throw pillow keeps up with the velvety headboard's elegant demeanor.

 When choosing an upholstered headboard to match a wallpaper, consider matching the fabric to one of the less dominate colors within the pattern of the wallpaper.
-In this elegant bedroom, a gold headboard would have been striking, but it would have competed with the dominate metallic gold leaf pattern in the wallpaper.
+In this elegant bedroom, a gold headboard would have been striking, but it would have competed with the dominate metallic-gold leaf pattern in the wallpaper.
 Instead, the headboard fabric matches the secondary ecru abstract flower blossoms, which creates a visual connection between the walls and the bed.

 Scale and rhythm are key principles to successful pattern-mixing.
-In a space filled with pretty florals, an oversize-gingham fabric on the upholstered headboard and drapes offers a welcome contrast.
+In a space filled with pretty florals, an oversize gingham fabric on the upholstered headboard and drapes offers a welcome contrast.
 The orderly pattern of green-and-white checks introduces a steady rhythm to the free-flowing florals on the walls and bedding.
 A larger-scale gingham pattern ensures that the fabric isn't lost among the room's elements the way a smaller pattern could have been.

-Dark steel-blue walls envelop this crisp-white headboard for a cool, contrasting look.
+Dark steel blue walls envelop this crisp white headboard for a cool, contrasting look.
 Silver nailhead trim bridges the chasm between the brightness of the headboard and the steely gray undertones of the wall.
 When working with stark contrasts, look for an element, such as this nailhead trim, that will tie the opposites together.